magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter modules list before they get displayed
+*  If one wants to alter modules list before they get displayed

 ### 36. adminhtml_widget_grid_filter_collection